Frequently Asked Questions (FAQ)

 A merkin is a pubic wig.
 From Wikipedia: "Usually made of fur, beaver pelts, linen or some soft version of cloth.
 The Oxford Companion to the Body dates the origin of the pubic wig to the 1450s.
 According to the publication, women would shave their pubic hair for personal hygiene and to combat pubic lice.
 They would then don a merkin.
 Also, prostitutes would wear a merkin to cover up signs of disease, such as syphilis."

 When is Fifty Shames In Space coming out?

 The short answer is "never."
 The long answer is also "never."
 Fifty Shames of Earl Grey contains an "excerpt" from Fifty Shames In Space, a fictional novel that promises "twice the sex, twice the excitement, and twice the sex."
 I didn't have any intentions of writing a sequel—I'd read a bit of the second Fifty Shades book, and it seemed to be more of the same.
 There wasn't much there to parody.
 However, there are two Fifty Shames short stories that continue from the end of the first book: "An Earl Grey Christmas" and "Gone Grey: A Parody."
-Both are available for free from ebook retailers.

 How did the sharknado book come about?

 The idea originated with Crown Publishing and Syfy.
 I hear they wanted an author who could handle a chainsaw.
 When they couldn't find one, they asked me.